TUPPER LAKE — An electrical fire in Gene Flagg's garage spread to his parents' house early Friday.

 The hot inferno shot bright flames against the night sky and lit up Demars Boulevard for several blocks.

-“It was in my garage, and then the wind blew the flames right over to my parent’s house,” Gene told the Press-Republican.
+“It was in my garage and then the wind blew the flames right over to my parent’s house,” Gene said in an interview on Friday.

-He said his father and mother were doing okay.
+He said his dad and mom were doing okay.

 No firefighters were injured battling the blaze, even though water from the fire hoses froze quickly in the 3-degree air temperatures, leaving the area slick with ice.